 It is also striking that the numbers 512 and 666(4) appear as confirmation codes as soon as the correct keys are used.
 It emphasises the intuitive nature of the Deluge model.

 Additionally, it has become clear that the Maya Long Count is in reality an advanced numerical instrument that belongs to the Julian calendar.
 It serves to date cosmic catastrophes within the context of the Deluge model.
-The origin of the instrument can be traced at least as far back as ancient Mesopotamia.
 But please read the essay with the more extensive treatise on the Maya calendar: surprisingly enough, it also sheds light on the origin of the ‘meter’ as a measure of length.

 And finally, it is probably interesting for Dutch people to know what their Sinterklaasfeast on 5 December refers to: it is the date and time of the Sin(t) Flood.
 This while for the Catholic Flemish, their celebration of Saint Nicholas in the morning of 6 December refers to the local time of impact at the site of Babylon.
 The Sinterklaas celebrations on 5 and 6 December are thus references to a western and an eastern date for the catastrophe on Greenland in 10,876 BC.